BUDGET$4.0M

 Detailed Financial Report

-Marking its arrival in 1995, Four Rooms positioned itself as a Comedy film aiming for mass appeal.
+Four Rooms, released in 1995, entered the cinematic marketplace as a Comedy film.
 The production path for this project involved significant capital, with a reported budget of approximately $4.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for Four Rooms has culminated in a worldwide gross of approximately $4.3M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 6%.
-The collection trajectory points to a challenging market response, where the theatrical gross struggled to clear the traditional break-even multiplier required for production and marketing recovery.
+Despite the hype, the ticket sales faced headwinds, resulting in a total that fell short of the necessary threshold for theatrical profitability.

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, Four Rooms navigated the competitive landscape with an audience reception score of 5.9/10.
 When weighing the production costs against the global returns, Four Rooms is effectively categorized as a Flop.
-It serves as an analytical benchmark for the complexities of modern theatrical distribution and evolving viewer preferences.
+This result will likely prompt a re-evaluation of budget strategies for similar genre entries moving forward.

 Comparables